var-nan/var-nan.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a master's student in computer science at [Iowa State University](https://iastate.edu), with a focus on parallel computing and distributed systems.
+My thesis focuses on developing a parallel framework a stochastic Mixed-Integer Programming solver based on Decision Diagrams (DD) and was supervised by [Dr. Danial Davarnia](https://sites.google.com/view/danialdavarnia), and [Dr. Ali Jannesari](https://swapp.cs.iastate.edu/people/ali-jannesari).

-I previously worked at Accenture, a global professional services company, as an associate software engineer, developed REST microservices for some of its clients with Java as the backend.
+I currently work as a graduate research assistant in the Department of Computer Science at Iowa State University.
+Previously, I worked at Accenture, a global professional services company, as an associate software engineer, developed REST microservices for some of its clients with Java as the backend.

-I currently work as a research assistant in the Department of Computer Science at Iowa State University, developing a multithreaded version of a Mixed-Integer Programming (MIP) solver for unsplittable network flow problems.
+I am passionate about developing scalable, high-performance systems and exploring how distributed systems and databases can power the next generation of applications.
+I currently contribute to [Apache Kvrocks](https://www.kvrocks.apache.org) project (a Redis compatible database built on RocksDB) and my contributions can be found [here](https://github.com/apache/kvrocks/pulls?q=is%3Apr+author%3Avar-nan+).

-Apart from academics, I am passionate about computers, geopolitics, and cooking (just a rookie cook).
+Apart from academics, I'm into computers, and cooking (just a rookie cook).
 Talking about computers is a good way to get me involved.